steeling/controller-runtime-exercise/README.md

 ## Testing Your Understanding

 Answer the following questions to test your understanding.
 You may want to tweak your code or add print/debug statements to test how it works.

-1. What are the event types that the reconciler can recieve?
+For each of the below questions also try to come up with an example scenario where this feature would be useful.

 1. Which controller option controls how often Level-based reconciliation occurs?